-To print a data report to a printer, click on the print button a printer and click OK.
+To print a data report to a printer, click on the print button on the toolbar, select a printer and click OK.
 If you want to check how your document appears on the printed page, select Print Preview from the File menu.